Quantum state engineering by steering in the presence of errors: Dynamic errors

 An SME describing the possible individual quantum trajectories obeyed by the steered state under the influence of the white noise and the continuous monitoring of the detectors reads as (see Appendix~ \ref{sec:jump-diffussive-sme}) \begin{widetext}

 \end{widetext} where $\dd X(t)$ is a Wiener increment with zero mean and variance $\dd t$, $\dd N(t)$ is a Poissonian increment with strength

 The overall It\^o table is

 The SME~\eqref{eq:esto1} is quite peculiar.
-When a click is registered [$\dd N(t) = 1]$, the steered state is found in a mixed state unless $\gamma = \tilde{\gamma}$ and $B = U$, or $B =0$.
+When a click is registered [$\dd N(t) = 1]$, the steered state is found in a mixed state unless $\gamma = \tilde{\gamma}$ and $B = A$, or $B =0$.
 On the other hand, if no click is registered [$\dd N(t) = 0$], the system evolution contains deterministic and fluctuating contributions.
-The fluctuating term is given by a unitary channel generated by $A$.
+The fluctuating term is given by a unitary channel generated by $G$.
 In contrast, the deterministic terms are due to an It\^o correction of the unitary fluctuating generator in the form of a dissipator, the deterministic backaction induced by the other environment-induced terms (i.e., the terms proportional to $B$), and the backaction due to the detectors.
-Contrary to the usual diffusive SME found in the literature \cite{breuer2002theory,wiseman2009quantum,barchielli1991measurements,attal2010stochastic}, e.g., Eq.~\eqref{eq:pb6}, the Wiener increment in Eq.~\eqref{eq:esto1} multiplies a unitary generator instead of a non-unitary one.
+Contrary to the usual diffusive \cite{breuer2002theory,wiseman2009quantum,barchielli1991measurements,attal2010stochastic} and hybrid jump-diffusive SMEs \cite{kuramochi_simultaneous_2013,dong_quantum_2019,pellegrini_markov_2010,altintan_hybrid_2020}, see also Eq.~\eqref{eq:pb6}, the Wiener increment in Eq.~\eqref{eq:esto1} multiplies a unitary generator instead of a non-unitary one.
 Finally, by taking the expectation value of Eq.~\eqref{eq:esto1}, using the rules specified by Eqs.~\eqref{eq:esto1.1}-\eqref{Ito-table}, we arrive at the LE~\eqref{eq:c13}.